Rush Limbaugh, ‘voice of American conservatism,’ has died - WTMJ

 He lost his hearing around that time.
 He said it was from an autoimmune disorder, while his critics said hearing loss is a known side effect of painkiller abuse.
 He received cochlear implants, which restored his hearing and saved his career.

-A portly, round-faced figure, Limbaugh was divorced three times, after marrying Roxy Maxine McNeely in 1977, Michelle Sixta in 1983 and Marta Fitzgerald in 1994.
-He married his fourth wife, Kathryn Rogers, in a lavish 2010 ceremony featuring Elton John.
-He had no children.

 Rush Hudson Limbaugh III was born Jan.
-12, 1951, in Cape Girardeau, Missouri.
-His mother was the former Mildred Armstrong, and his father, Rush Limbaugh Jr., was a lawyer.
+12, 1951, in Cape Girardeau, Missouri, to the former Mildred Armstrong, and Rush Limbaugh Jr., who flew fighter planes in World War II and practiced law at home.

-Rusty, as the younger Limbaugh was known, was chubby and shy, with little interest in school but a passion for broadcasting.
-He would turn down the radio during St. Louis Cardinals baseball games, offering play-by-play, and gave running commentary during the evening news.
-By high school, he had snagged a radio job.

-Limbaugh dropped out of Southeast Missouri State University for a string of DJ gigs, from his hometown, to McKeesport, Pennsylvania, to Pittsburgh and then Kansas City.
-Known as Rusty Sharpe and then Jeff Christie on the air, he mostly spun Top 40 hits and sprinkled in glimpses of his wit and conservatism.

 “One of the early reasons radio interested me was that I thought it would make me popular,” he once wrote.